makrai/notes/jurafsky-slp-ed2-ch15-unification.md

   * guide the composition of feature structures for larger constituents based on the feature structures of their component parts
   * enforce compatibility constraints between specified parts of constructions
-* notation ... based on the PATR-II system described in Shieber (1986):
+* notation based on the PATR-II system described in Shieber (1986):
-* [two styles of constraints]
+* two styles of constraints
   1. the value found at the end of the given path
   2. the values found at the end of the two given paths must be unifiable